BIAS & FREE WILL

 Do animals’ brains work just like a machine, pre-programmed by their natural predispositions?
 In relation to humans this question can be simply rephrased as: Do we have free will?
 We know illnesses as well as the amount of certain chemicals in our brains and bodies can significantly modify our thoughts and behavior; but does it follow that healthy humans are slaves to their genetics, their environment, and their human impulses, with no ability to make rational and purposeful decisions.

-Philosophers have struggled with this question for millennia but for the last twenty years or so neuroscientists have turned their minds to this problem.
+Philosophers have struggled with this question for millennia; but for the last generation sociologists and neuroscientists have firmed up their opinions on this issue.
 They seem to be sufficiently confident in their findings to promote the idea that free will is nothing more than a naïve illusion.

 A thought experiment can clarify the issues relating to free will.
-Let's ask: how did I decide to write this blog topic about free will.
+Let's ask: how did I decide to write this about this topic of free will.
 The clear favourite of neuroscientists - 1] I was driven by an inescapable force generated by my brain’s structure and chemistry (perhaps imperfect) along with the random observations that have infiltrated into my brain over the years – a mechanism.
-2] I chose to write this blog because I noticed the weather was not good for riding my mountain bike - my first choice – so I went with my second choice of looking cool and intelligent by writing a hopefully thought-provoking blog - a self-interested choice.
-3] I studied the presentations of neuroscientists regarding the topic of free will and I deduced they are illogical, contain numerous anomalies, and are based upon questionable assumptions, so I felt compelled to point this out to readers - a moral obligation - and a choice.
+2] I chose to write this blog because I noticed the weather was not good for riding my mountain bike, which was first choice, so I went with my second choice of looking cool and intelligent by writing a hopefully thought-provoking article - a self-interested choice.
+3] I studied the presentations of neuroscientists regarding the topic of free will and I deduced they are illogical, contain numerous anomalies, and are based upon questionable assumptions, so I felt compelled to point this out to readers - a moral obligation and a choice.

 Neuroscientists confidently reject choice and morals (#2 and #3).
 They argue free choice has been proven by certain tests to be indistinguishable from mechanism, and morals can be rejected as they are also mechanistic and illusions, like free will itself.
 The reasoning appears circular and illogical as the findings can be correct only if the original premises are true.